-78 athletes start the new European Peace Tour on the route Chemnitz-Prague-Chemnitz
+About 90 cycling enthusiasts start for the new “European Peace Ride” on the route Chemnitz-Prague-Chemnitz

 In 2025, when Chemnitz is the European Capital of Culture, the legendary International Peace Ride will also return.
 The European Peace Ride project, which was developed as part of the application for the title, will start this year with one or two stages for ambitious recreational cyclists.
 The two stages will take around 90 cycling enthusiasts, including ten Czech participants, over 413 kilometres and around 5500 metres of altitude from Chemnitz to Prague and back on 11 and 12 September 2021.
 In order to emphasise the cultural connection between art and sport, 15 towns and villages that are anchored in the “Purple Path” art project will be visited along the route.